junxit/us-congress-bills-116/metadata.md

 - 2020-02-26 — Introduced in House
 - 2020-02-26 — Introduced in House
 - 2020-02-26 — Referred to the House Committee on House Administration.
+- 2020-07-30 — Committee on House Administration discharged.
+- 2020-07-30 — Committee on House Administration discharged.
+- 2020-07-30 — Considered by unanimous consent. (consideration: CR H4178)
+- 2020-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-07-30 — Mrs. Davis (CA) asked unanimous consent to discharge from committee and consider.
+- 2020-07-30 — On agreeing to the resolution Agreed to without objection.
+- 2020-07-30 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.